BlogInternal Communications Measurement

 #6 Apply Internal Email Retargeting

-This is a great way to re-engage with users who have shown interest in your brand, but have not yet completed a desired action, such as making a purchase, signing up for a newsletter, or downloading a resource.
+For internal communications, this approach is a great way to follow-up with employees who have not yet completed a desired action, such as signing up for a newsletter or downloading a resource.
 By sending targeted emails, you can reignite their interest and encourage them to take the desired action.

 Improve Internal Email Open Rates and CTR with Cerkl Broadcast